Deviltrades/PIPAURA/replit.md

 ## Overview

 TJ - Traders Brotherhood is a comprehensive trading journal application designed for forex, indices, and cryptocurrency traders.
 The application provides advanced analytics, trade logging, signal sharing, and performance tracking capabilities.
-Built as a full-stack web application with a modern React frontend and Express.js backend, it integrates with Replit's authentication system and includes professional-grade file upload capabilities through Google Cloud Storage.
+Built as a full-stack web application with a modern React frontend and Express.js backend, it now uses complete Supabase integration for authentication, database, and file storage.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
-Authentication preference: Simple email/password login system (replaced Replit Auth on 2025-01-31).
+Authentication preference: Supabase Auth with email/password authentication (migrated from custom auth on 2025-09-22).
 Settings access: Settings icon next to theme toggle with dedicated logout tab.

 ## System Architecture